sonertari/UTMFW/README.md

 - System, pf, network, and internal clients can be monitored via graphs.
 - Logs can be viewed and downloaded on the web interface.
 Compressed log files are supported too.
 - Statistics collected over logs are displayed in bar charts and top lists.
 Statistics over compressed log files are supported too.
+- Bar charts and top lists are clickable, so you don't need to touch your keyboard to search anything on the statistics pages.
+You can view the top lists on pie charts too.
 - The web interface provides many help boxes and windows, which can be disabled.
 - Man pages of OpenBSD and installed software can be accessed and searched on the web interface.
 - There are two users who can log in to the web interface.
 Unprivileged user does not have access rights to configuration pages, thus cannot interfere with system settings, and cannot even change user password (i.e. you can safely give the unprivileged user's password to your boss).